 The third Local Charity Guide is expected to be presented in Maastricht in the course of 2022.
 We have already made a demonstration page for this region.
 As soon as the preparatory work has progressed so far that it can be made public, we will realize the third sub-website with the necessary functionalities and put it online.

 After the presentation of the first Local Charity Guide in 's-Hertogenbosch, several Rotary Clubs showed interest in the concept of Local Charity Guide.
 Alkmaar showed interest in 2019.
 Three places registered in 2020.
 In 2021, interest continued to grow with another 8 cities/regions.

 Ultimately, Jan de Rond wants to publish a Local Charity Guide for every city or region in the Netherlands.
-His ambition for 2025 is to publish a guide through the Rotary network in 25 cities or regions.
-“We mainly focus on private individuals who, in life or death, want to donate something to a good cause,” says Jan de Rond.
-Because it takes, on average, a number of years after drawing up a will before a will is implemented, Jan suspected that he would only notice the first effects of his initiative in 2025.
+His ambition for 2025 is to publish a guide in 25 places or regions via the Rotary network.
+“We mainly focus on private individuals who want to donate something to charity in the event of life or death,” says Jan de Rond.
+Because it takes on average a number of years after drawing up before a will is executed, Jan suspected that he would not be able to notice the first effects of his initiative until 2025.
 “However, it is going faster than I thought.
-People collect money from birthdays, weddings, communion and donate it to a local charity.
-Last month I received an anonymous donation of €50,000.
-Word-of-mouth advertising plays an important role in this,” explains Jan.
-“It creates confidence."
+People collect money at birthdays, weddings, a communion and give it to a local charity.
+In 2019 I received an anonymous donation of €50,000.
+Word of mouth plays an important role in this,” explains Jan.
+“It creates trust.”
 Local destinations are gaining ground, partly due to the current crisis.
-There is more enthusiasm for this.
-"As if it flows seamlessly into each other."
+There is more enthusiasm for it.
+“As if it flows seamlessly together.”

-I hope that there will be a ripple between Den Bosch and Alkmaar because something beautiful is going on.
-And that the concept spreads like an oil slick.
+'I hope that there will be a ripple between Den Bosch, Alkmaar and Maastricht because something beautiful is going on.
+And that the concept is spreading like an oil slick.'